saronic-technologies/state_predictor_challenge/README.md

 ## Submission

 - Send us a git repo with code for the two predictors and instructions on how to run it
 - Also add a README/document with a description explaining the design for your predictor
+- Any visualizations or plots to accompany your code are encouraged in your document that explains your design